-Here’s one example about why building out a shared vocabulary is important.
+Here’s one example of why building out a shared vocabulary is important.

 The everyday verbal, nonverbal, and environmental slights, snubs, or insults, whether intentional or unintentional, communicate negative messages to a person based solely on their marginalized status.

-Dr. Robert Reece from their book Microaggressions in Everyday Life: Race, Gender, and Sexual Orientation explains, “Remember that the ‘micro’ prefix in ‘microaggression isn’t a measurement of the size of the slight.
+Dr. Robert Reece in their book Microaggressions in Everyday Life: Race, Gender, and Sexual Orientation explain, “Remember that the ‘micro’ prefix in ‘microaggression isn’t a measurement of the size of the slight.
 It means it happens at the ‘micro’ level, i.e. between individuals.
 This is in contrast to the ‘macro’ level, which refers to social structures and institutions”.